qlu-lab/PUMAS/README.md

   * parallel

 ## GWAS summary statistics preparation
 We highly recommend that users clean their summary statistics prior to applying PUMAS/PUMACUBS.
-We provide a GWAS sumstats QC script here.
-Please make sure that the input GWAS sumstats has rsID for each SNP.
-To run the GWAS QC script, run:
+Here we provide a GWAS sumstats QC script. **Please make sure that the input GWAS sumstats has rsID for each SNP.** To use the GWAS QC script, run:
 ```
 Rscript ./code/gwas_qc.R \
 --file_path <raw GWAS sumstats path> \ # required